clean-css/clean-css/README.md

 * renames `keepSpecialComments` to `specialComments`;
 * moves `roundingPrecision` and `specialComments` to level 1 optimizations options, see examples below;
 * moves `mediaMerging`, `restructuring`, `semanticMerging`, and `shorthandCompacting` to level 2 optimizations options, see examples below;
+* level 1 optimizations are the new default, up to 3.x it was level 2;

 Please note this list is not final.
 You are more than welcome to comment these changes in [4.0 release discussion](https://github.com/jakubpawlowicz/clean-css/issues/842) thread.